slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Enough is the opposite of hunger.
 The counter to paranoia.
 The antidote to anxiety.

-Exponential growth devours and corrupts
+Exponential growth devours and corrupts.
 There is no higher God in Silicon Valley than growth.
 No sacrifice too big for its craving altar.
 As long as you keep your curve exponential, all your sins will be forgotten at the exit.

 Disease of More.
 -->